borkshop/kni/HACKNI.md

 The constructor for each grammar state typically takes a `story`, a `path`, a `parent` state, loose `ends`, and `jumps`.
 A `story` instance contains `states`, an object mapping state names to state structs, suitable for serialization as JSON and direct consumption by the Kni runtime engine.
 The `story` also tracks an array of `errors`, just in case.
 The grammar uses the story’s `create(path, type, arg)` method to create or update nodes on the story graph.
 The `path` is the next path that the parser can consume.
-The `ends` is an array of paths to nodes that should be tied to the next node the parser generates in the current context, and `jumps` is an array of loose paths to connect to the next node after the next prompt node.
+The `ends` is an array of paths to nodes that should be tied to the next node the parser generates in the current context.
+The `jumps` is an array of loose paths to connect to the next node after the next prompt node.
 Each state is responsible for carrying these to the next state, advancing the path when necessary, creating child branches in the path, and collecting loose ends when a state returns to its parent state.